Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 If youʻre booking your trip to Punta Arenas last minute, I have you covered.
 Below are some of the top tours, hotels, and more!

-🐧 Top Experiences and Tours from Punta Arenas:
+🐧 Top experiences and tours from Punta Arenas:

 1. See the penguins of Magdelena Island (I review this below!)

-2. King Penguin tour to Tierra del Fuego from Punta Arenas
+2. King Penguin tour to Tierra del Fuego from Punta Arenas (even more penguins)

-🛌 Best Lodging Options in Punta Arenas:
+🛌 Best lodging options in Punta Arenas:

-2. Hotel Cabo de Hornos (mid-range)
+2. Hotel Cabo de Hornos (mid-range option)

 🚗 Visiting Patagonia independently?
 Be sure to book your rental car ahead of time to ensure availability!